Kitware/candela/app/resonantlab/README.md

 In addition to cleaning the code, there are many potential optimizations, and possible places for improvements are flagged inline with `TODO` comments.
 For debugging convenience, we've disabled all the caching of mapreduce results, but this can be enabled with a single flag in the client side REST calls.

 ## Guide to the client-side model code
-With the exception of `User.js`, each model in Resonant Laboratory corresponds to an item in Girder, but they don't follow Girder's client-side pattern for models.
+With the exception of `User.js`, each model in Resonant Lab corresponds to an item in Girder, but they don't follow Girder's client-side pattern for models.
 Instead, they try to behave like real Backbone models that support things like `.save()`.

-Because Girder breaks saving metadata, and also because we namespace all Resonant Laboratory metadata under a `rlab` metadata key, there are `setMeta()` and `getMeta()` convenience functions on each of these models that behave like Backbone's `get()` and `set()`.
+Because Girder breaks saving metadata, and also because we namespace all Resonant Lab metadata under a `rlab` metadata key, there are `setMeta()` and `getMeta()` convenience functions on each of these models that behave like Backbone's `get()` and `set()`.

 ### Datasets and Projects
 The two most important models are `Dataset.js` and `Project.js`.
 These are documented in README.json files that detail how the metadata is structured and what each piece does.

-One of the big complications in Resonant Laboratory's code has to do with the fact that projects and datasets may not always exist—consequently, all the views have to listen to the `mainPage.js` for changes in whatever project is open, and when that happens, reattach listeners to the new project.
+One of the big complications in Resonant Lab's code has to do with the fact that projects and datasets may not always exist—consequently, all the views have to listen to the `mainPage.js` for changes in whatever project is open, and when that happens, reattach listeners to the new project.
 Dataset-specific views sometimes do a second round of this for individual datasets; they also have to listen for changes in what datasets have been added to projects, and reattach listeners to the datasets when they're added.

-It might make more sense to give projects a Backbone Collection of datasets (early versions of Resonant Laboratory tried this, but it proved unwieldy).
+It might make more sense to give projects a Backbone Collection of datasets (early versions of Resonant Lab tried this, but it proved unwieldy).
 Currently, changes in datasets are generalized under a `rl:changeDatasets` event that the project model forwards to all views—it's kind of inefficient, but this cleans up the code a bit.

 ### UserPreferences
 Rather than store user-specific information right in the User model, we decided early on to store user preferences as a distinct item in the User's private directory.
 This should have a lot of benefits, like letting the user know (and change/delete!) exactly what information we are storing about them.